Students are allowed to check out items for six weeks (or until the end of the semester if the semester end is less than six weeks away).

 Go to the Online Catalog.
 At the top of that screen you'll see a place to log in.
 After you log in you'll be able to see what items you have checked out and you can re-new them.
 If someone has recalled the item you have checked out you will not be able to renew it.

-If the book you want is checked out search for the title in the Online Catalog.
-Using the link at the top of the page, log in to the online catalog and request a "hold."
+If the book you want is checked out, you are able to put it on hold when it is returned.
+In the Online Catalog, click "log in," log in with your Spartan ID number and last name, and request a "hold."
 When the book is returned to the library, it will be held for you and you will be notified.
 A hold also prevents the patron with the item from renewing the return date.

 Library catalogs used to be an actual catalog (i.e. a list bound in a book) of books.
 They were created to help people locate the items they were looking for without having to search the entire collection.